ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   Flake inputs can be either local or remote, with a differing syntax for each.
 Remote inputs have a url-like syntax such as:
   `github:NixOS/nixpkgs`.
 If the flake input is refers to a local repository, then it will take the form of `git:/home/user/sub/dir`.
 If the path of the flake input begins with `./` or `/` then it is treated as local path.
 Inputs in a Nix flake can *inherit* from other inputs, which is useful in minimizing flake dependencies, and can simplify any potential debugging.
 Input inheritance has the following syntax: `inputs.nixpkgs.follows = "dwarffs/nixpkgs";`.
 Inputs in a `flake.nix` tend to not have the specific version hashes referenced within the input URL.
 Instead to ensure reproducibility Nix generates a `flake.lock` file in the flakes directory on the first evaluation of said flake.
 The lockfile is a UTF-8 JSON file containing the graph structure isomorphic to the graph of dependencies for the root flake.
 An example flake.lock file is would the following:

-  #framed_terms[
-    #terms.item[Lockfile][A type of file generated usually generated by a package manager, it is typically not meant to be edited, but is instead a reflection of the resolved dependency tree for a project @gamage_tiwari_monperrus_baudry_2025.
-They usually have the file type `.lock`.]
-  ]

   ```json
   {
     "nodes": {